-There is a designated Welfare room in both Prep and Senior School where girls can be looked after by one of our three person Welfare team.
+There is a designated Welfare room in both Prep and Senior School where girls can be looked after by one of our three-person Welfare team.
 Our team consists of a Paediatric trained nurse and Welfare assistant based in the Prep School and a Paediatric trained nurse in the Senior School.
-Both of our current nurses trained and worked at Great Ormond Street and have worked in the community for many years and are highly experienced and a great asset to our community.
-Our welfare assistant who cares for the needs of the youngest pupils is always on hand for those little bumps and scrapes that happen as an inevitable part of exploring and developing on our wonderful playground area, wild grassland and exploring wood with a plaster and a kindly word.
+Both of our current nurses trained and worked at Great Ormond Street, have worked in the community for many years, are highly experienced and a great asset to our community.
+Our welfare assistant who cares for the needs of the youngest pupils is always on hand with a plaster and a kindly word for those little bumps and scrapes that happen as an inevitable part of exploring and developing in our wonderful playground area and wild grassland.

 The welfare team is on site from 8am until the end of co-curricular activities and in order to meet with parents and discuss and produce care plans for any child who has specific medical need.
 At times, of course, this possibility for daily face-to-face contact ensures that every young person’s needs are met whatever they may be.

 Our nurses frequently review pupils with specific medical needs and work closely with parents, the pastoral team at St Helen’s and, where relevant, outside agencies and specialists.
 Their career background at Great Ormond Street means that they are used to and capable of dealing with any medical needs and discussions with specialists.